 - If the server has received a req-KEX-C1 message, the server looks up the user's authentication information within its user database.
 Then the server creates a new session identifier (sid) that will be used to identify sets of the messages that follow it, and responds back with a message containing a server-side authenticated key exchange value (401-KEX-S1) (4). - At this point (5), both peers calculate a shared "session secret" using the exchanged values in the key exchange messages.
 Only when both the server and the client have used secret credentials generated from the same password, the session secret values will match.
 This session secret will be used for access authentication of every individual request after this point. - The client will send a request with a client-side authentication verification value (req-VFY-C) (6), generated from the client-owned session secret.
 The server will check the validity of the verification value using its own session secret. - If the authentication verification value from the client was correct, it means that the client definitely owns the credential based on the expected password (i.e. the client authentication succeeded.)
 The server will respond with a successful message (200-VFY-S) (7).
-Contrary to the usual one-way authentication (e.g. HTTP Basic authentication or POP APOP authentication), this message also contains a server-side authentication verification value.

-When the client's verification value is incorrect (e.g. because the user-supplied password was incorrect), the server will respond with the 401-INIT message (the same one as used in (2)) instead.
+Contrary to the usual one-way authentication (e.g. HTTP Basic authentication or POP APOP authentication [RFC1939]), this message also contains a server-side authentication verification value.
+When the client's verification value is incorrect (e.g. because the user-supplied password was when the client's verification value is incorrect (e.g. because the user-supplied password was incorrect), the server will respond with the 401-INIT message (the same one as used in (2)) instead.